Agoric/documentation/main/zoe/api/zoe-contract-facet.md

      are made, and the `seat` object can no longer interact with the contract.
      The `completion` argument is usually a string, but this is not required.
 Its only use is for the notification sent to the contract instance's `done()` function.
-     Any still open seats or other outstanding promises are closed with a generic 'vat terminated' message.
+     Any other still open seats or outstanding promises and the contract instance continue.
  - `fail(msg)`
    - Returns: `void`
    - The `seat` exits, displaying the optional `msg` string, if there is one, on the console.
      This is equivalent to exiting, except that `exit` is successful while `fail()` signals an error occured while processing the offer.
 The contract still gets its current `allocation` and the `seat` can no longer interact with the contract.
+     Any other still open seats or outstanding promises and the contract instance continue.
  - `kickOut(msg)` **Renamed fail(msg) as of 4-OCT-2020.
 DO NOT USE**
    - Returns: `void`
    - The `seat` exits, displaying the optional `msg` string, if there is one, on the console.